-Have you realised that some games are not just a source of entertainment but also an amazing learning resource?
+Have you realized that some games are not just a source of entertainment but also an amazing learning resource?
 I think we are all used to seeing how much kids learn through playing.
-But for me, it has been a mind-blowing experience to realise how many life skills kids can learn while playing a board game.
+But for me, it has been a mind-blowing experience to realize how many life skills kids can learn while playing a board game.
+“Play and Learn” has now a new meaning for me.

 Our babysitter bought Junior Monopoly for my kids.
 I was a bit skeptical because our son has special needs.
 All the board games he has enjoyed in the past were basic variations of games that just require players to roll a dice and move a token along the board.
 To my surprise, he has just loved Junior Monopoly.
 He initially called it “the game of the money and the little houses”.
 I think he likes to feel like a big boy who has money and buys houses.
 We´ve gone through a few weeks of non-stop playing.